trusslab/megamind/README.md

 ```
 ## Run MegaMind

-First we need to provide the Client ID for each SDK for authentication purposes.
+First, we need to provide the Client ID for each SDK for authentication purposes.
 ```bash
     cd $WD/MegaMind/MegaMind_Alexa_SDK/build/Integration
     vim AlexaClientSDKConfig_backup.json